Save on pet insurance for your pet

-Travel – Most dogs enjoy a fairly predictable living environment that they can come to view as part of their ‘territory’, providing a safe harbor that they can return to at will.
-This is the reason behind their increased levels of wariness towards strangers that may approach their owner’s property (such as delivery drivers) and the animal’s somewhat predictable ‘patrols’ of their house.
-However, whilst dogs are fine with frequent day trips to new locations that they can explore at will, constant travel to new and seemingly disconnected locales can induce feelings of anxiety due to the lack of familiarity with their surroundings.
+Travel – Most dogs enjoy a fairly predictable living environment that they view as part of their ‘territory’, providing a safe harbor that they can return to at will.
+This is the reason behind levels of wariness towards strangers who approach their owner’s property (such as delivery drivers) and their somewhat predictable ‘patrols’ of their house.
+However, while dogs are fine with frequent day trips to the park or beach, constant travel to new and seemingly disconnected locales can induce feelings of anxiety due to the lack of familiarity.

-As a means of reducing the levels of stress that a dog may feel whilst travelling on a long-term basis, owners can employ certain objects in order to maintain a sense of continuity and balance in the dog’s routine.
-If the dog is provided with the same bed or cushion to sleep on each night, this can reduce the animal’s stress levels.
-Similarly, if the animal is travelling due to work, regular affirmation of their skills and value via challenges and rewards can be used to calm them.
+As a means of reducing the stress that your dog may feel while traveling on a long-term basis, try to maintain a sense of continuity and balance in the routine.
+If your furry companion is provided with the same bed or cushion to sleep on each night, this can reduce stress levels.
+Similarly, if your pup is traveling due to work, regular affirmation of their skills and value via rewards can be used to calm them.

 Conflict With Other Animals – One of the most common scenarios in which dogs will become anxious, is if they are left in a kennel for a significant period of time.
-Whilst separation from their owner can also induce stress, one of the main reasons that kennels may prove intimidating is the presence of other, potentially unfriendly dogs.
-This can also occur at home, where a neighbor’s unfriendly dog can act in a constantly aggressive manner towards another animal that it perceives as a potential threat.
-Whilst time away from the problem and behavioral training can go a long way towards stopping the dog from becoming stressed, a more effective solution is to end the conflict itself.
+While separation from their owner can also induce stress, one of the main reasons that kennels may prove intimidating is the presence of other, potentially unfriendly dogs.
+This can also occur at home, where a neighbor’s unfriendly dog can act in a constantly aggressive manner towards your pooch.
+Time away from the problem and behavioral training can go a long way toward stopping your dog from becoming stressed, but a more effective solution is to end the conflict itself.

-This can be done via methods such as supervised interaction with the other animal with both owners present or by simply removing one of them from the situation (by using a fence to obscure sightlines or simply by taking a different route on a morning walk).
-That said, cutting contact between the two feuding animals is by far the easiest and safer solution in the long term when it is possible, as dogs do not reconcile their differences particularly easily.
+This can be done via methods such as supervised interaction with the dog with both owners present, or by simply removing one of them from the situation (by using a fence to obscure sightlines or simply by taking a different route on a morning walk).
+That said, cutting contact between the two feuding animals is by far the easiest and safer solution in the long term, as dogs do not reconcile their differences easily.

 Socialization – The vast majority of dogs love to explore new environments and meet new people as well as other canines.
-However, too much of this activity can rapidly start to wear thin and test the dog’s patience, causing irritability and loss of energy.
-Furthermore, constantly having new people and animals enter their home can cause the dog to feel uncomfortable, especially if this is a sudden change in their lifestyle.
-To prevent this from happening, owners can make sure to accustom their pet to meeting new people and guests from a young age, making an effort to regularly take them into public spaces and to have friends interact with the animal whilst they are visiting.
-This will desensitize the dog to frequent contact with people and animals which it views as outsiders and can help prevent other behavioral problems such as aggression and overexcitement.
-This can extremely effective in the long-term, as habits learned and reinforced from an early age will typically stay with the dog for its entire life.
+However, too much of this activity can start to wear thin and test the dog’s patience, causing irritability and loss of energy.
+Constantly having new people and animals entering their home can cause the dog to feel uncomfortable, especially if this is a sudden change in lifestyle.
+To prevent this, accustom your pooch to meeting new people and guests from a young age.
+Take them into public spaces and have friends interact with them when visiting.
+This will desensitize your pup to frequent contact with people and animals.
+This can be effective in the long-term, as habits learned and reinforced from an early age will typically stay with your dog for life.

-Dog training classes can also prove stressful, as the animal will be expected to perform new tasks in an environment where it is surrounded by strange people and animals.
-Whilst clear rewards and praise can help alleviate this, some dogs may benefit more from individual attention from the trainer or from training at home instead.
-It should also be borne in mind that conversely, social isolation can also prove a source of anxiety for any animal with a natural group instinct.
+Dog training classes can also prove stressful, as your four-legged buddy will be expected to perform new tasks in an environment surrounded by strange people and dogs.
+While rewards and praise can help alleviate this, some dogs benefit more from individual attention from the trainer or from training at home instead.
+Conversely, social isolation can also prove a source of anxiety for any animal with a natural group instinct.

-Poor Nutrition – Most humans will at some stage have had to tolerate the effects of a poor diet, where their food intake was of such a poor quality that they began to suffer ill effects, from a simple lack of energy to noticeable digestive discomfort.
-The same is true of dogs, who will typically need to be much more physically active during the course of an average day than their human masters.
-Furthermore, canines are much more sensitive to nutritional deficits in their diet, exhibiting symptoms much faster than humans if they do not receive a proper amount of vitamins and minerals.
-Whilst this will have obvious physical effects on the dog’s health, it can also take a mental toll.
-This is because the dog will find it harder and harder to perform the tasks required of it and to keep up with other animals during periods of play.
+Poor Nutrition – Canines are much more sensitive to nutritional deficits in their diet than people are, exhibiting symptoms much faster than humans if they do not receive the proper amount of vitamins and minerals.
+This will have physical effects on a dog’s health, and can also take a mental toll.
+This is because the dog will find it harder and harder to perform the tasks required and to keep up with other animals during playtime.